-Since Parliament enacted the Legal Profession Act 2004 in December last year a number of stakeholders have proposed amendments to clarify and streamline the operation of the Act and many of these proposals have been dealt with in this amending bill.
-Specifically, amendments have been proposed by the New South Wales Bar Association, the New South Wales Law Society, the Legal Services Commissioner of New South Wales, the New South Wales Legal Practitioners Admission Board, and the Costs Assessors Rules Committee.
-I take this opportunity to acknowledge the presence in the gallery of Mr Philip Selth, Executive Director of the New South Wales Bar Association, who has been particularly assiduous in support of the model bill, and indeed of these later changes to it.
+The Parliament enacted the Legal Profession Act 2004 in December last year.
+Since then, a number of stakeholders have proposed amendments to clarify and streamline the operation of the Act and many of these proposals have been dealt with in this amending Bill.
+Specifically, amendments have been proposed by the

+NSW Bar Association, the NSW Law Society, the Legal Services Commissioner of NSW, the NSW Legal Practitioners Admission Board, and the Costs Assessors Rules Committee.